-- To say roses have a long history would be an understatement.
-Rose fossils have been found up to 35 million years old and its cultivation in gardens goes back at least 5,000 years.
+Rose fossils up to 35 million years old have been discovered and rose cultivation goes back at least 5,000 years